swangy/RN-boilerplate/README.md

 ## 2. Configure Auth0

-1. Copy the `app/auth0-configuration.js.example` in this sample to `app/auth0-configuration.js`.
+1. Copy the `utils/config.sample.js` in this sample to `utils/config.js`.
 2. Open your [Applications in the Auth0 dashboard](https://manage.auth0.com/#/applications).
 3. Select your existing Application from the list or click **Create Application** at the top to create a new Application of type **Native**.
-4. On the **Settings** tab for the Application, copy the "Client ID" and "Domain" values and paste them into the `app/auth0-configuration.js` file created above.
+4. On the **Settings** tab for the Application, copy the "Client ID" and "Domain" values and paste them into the AUTH_CONFIG section of the `utils/config.js` file created above. (presumably start with DEV)
 5. In the **Allowed Callback URLs** field, paste in the text below and replace `YOUR_DOMAIN` with the **Domain** from above.
 These URLs are required for the authentication result to be redirected from the browser to the app:

 ```